ZipCPU/autofpga/README.md

   [SDRAM](https://github.com/ZipCPU/xulalx25soc/blob/master/rtl/wbsdram.v) or
   [DDR3 SDRAM](http://opencores.org/project,wbddr3) components.

+- AutoFPGA can now support multiple, dissimilar clock rates.
+Users just need to specify a clock to generate it.
+The clock is then made available for configuration files to reference

-  o AutoFPGA now has support for building a [test bench](demo-out/testb.h)
+  o AutoFPGA now also has support for building a [test bench](demo-out/testb.h)
-    driver that would match multiple on-board clocks, and even a main Verilator [test bench module](demo-out/main_tb.cpp) that will call any C++ simulators associated with the various clocks and clock rates at the appropriate time in your simulation.
+    driver that would match multiple on-board clocks, and even a main Verilator [test bench module](demo-out/main_tb.cpp) that will declare and call any C++ simulators associated with the various clocks and clock rates at the appropriate time in your simulation.

 - Addresses get assigned in three groups, and processed in three groups: components having only one address, components having more addresses but only a single clock delay, and all other components and memories

+- Multiple bus support is now included, to include creating arbiters to transition from one bus to the next, as well as keeping track of what the final addresses are for devices on an upper level bus.

+  This makes it possible for the SDRAM to be on one bus, supporting video reads/writes, and for the CPU to be able to access that bus as well--as a sub-bus of the main peripheral/memory bus.

 - Interrupts get assigned to a named controller, and then C++ header files are updated to reflect the interrupt assignments